Skip to content

 Where to take my driver out?

 Figuring out when taking the safety driver out can be a complex task with high-stakes.
-In the following demo, we use Edge to determine failure modes in specific areas, see where those failure modes don’t occur, and use that understanding as a place to consider a deployment without a safety driver.
+In the following demo, we use conode to determine failure modes in specific areas, see where those failure modes don’t occur, and use that understanding as a place to consider a deployment without a safety driver.

 Try Workflow